RECENT WORKSHOPS AT MY STUDIO: ENCAUSTIC COLLAGE, ABSTRACT PAINTING, VOTIVE CARD CONSTRUCTION

-I have not scheduled regular workshops at my studio since I became President of the San Antonio Art League and Museum in May of 2017 (although I've still taught a lot of them during the past few months and will continue to do so).
+I have not scheduled as many regular workshops at my studio since I became President of the San Antonio Art League and Museum in May of 2017 (although I've still taught a lot of them during the past few months and will continue to do so).

 Why?
 Mainly because I felt the need to "give back" to the arts community by building the scope, outreach and membership in the Art League as a two-year commitment.
 If you've ever been involved in a non-profit arts organization on the administrative side, you know it's crazy to volunteer for this challenge.

 But it's necessary and it's good.
 The membership is up by 30%, I've re-designed their website and activated social media for the Art League, and have helped open a new Members Gallery as well as securing fund for a renovated studio.
 It's hugely rewarding but also hugely time-consuming.
 And I miss teaching regular workshops more than I can say!

 But just because I can't maintain a full workshop schedule right now doesn't mean you can't join me in learning all kinds of great techniques that will broaden your artistic horizons.
 There are several ways you can do this.

 2. Workshop taught by me as an invited teacher for other groups